regiellis/Godot-Material-Layers/README.md

 ### <img align="absmiddle" width="20" height="20" alt="maskMaterial_32x32" src="https://github.com/user-attachments/assets/5253218e-fb3f-4aca-ae5e-ff152722733d" /> Writing MaskMaterials

 `MaskMaterial` lets you blend materials using your own logic in `.gdshader`.
-You can control how each material attribute is blended, use height blending, vertex colors, position and normal based etc. You are free to do whatever you want, because it's essentially `gdshader` with some new tokens.
+You can control how each material attribute is blended, use height blending, vertex colors, position and normal based etc. You just have to use the `RESULT_` tokens in order to output the blend results.
+You are free to do whatever you want, because it's essentially `gdshader` with some new tokens.

 ```gdshader
 #include "res://addons/materialLayers/src/layer_lib.gdshaderinc" // Essential for Material Layering